quii/learn-ts-react-with-tests/redux.md

 Finally update the tests to use this function and make sure it's still working.

 I hope you'd agree that our test reads a lot better now.
-If your tests are easy to write and read, chances are they are easy to integrate with other parts of your system too.
+If your tests are easy to write and read, chances are the code they are testing are easy to work with and integrate with the rest of your system too.

 Our next iterative improvement is to handle storing multiple manuscripts.